got clarity?

 WHO’S THAT?!

-I’m a relentless optimist and a realist in equal measure—solution-focused, yes, but also hell-bent on naming how hard it all really is, especially for women.
+I’m a relentless optimist and a realist in equal measure.
+Solution-focused, yes, but also hell-bent on naming how hard and chaotic it all really is, especially for women.

-I’ve been obsessed with self-belief and growth since forever—before I could spell self-actualization (I still can’t spell self-actualization).
-I’ve lived through it all: identity shifts, career pivots, relationship evolutions, hormone rollercoasters, parenting meltdowns, fashion trends, and spiritual quests.
+I’ve been obsessed with growth mindset since before I could spell self-actualization (I still can’t spell it actually).
+I’ve lived through it all: identity shifts, career pivots, relationship evolutions, hormone rollercoasters, parenting meltdowns, and life quests.
 Sometimes I’ve loved myself through it.
 Sometimes I’ve barely tolerated myself.
 But I’ve always stayed curious.

 Do I have self-doubt?
 Constantly.